 Free Shipping over $20!*

 This sourdough starter culture is my personal starter I’ve used for 15 years.
 It was originally a Russian culture that I blended with a Finland culture.
-After I had it for a while, it adapted to my home here in Missouri.
-It does this by capturing wild yeast from the air.
-Your culture will do the same and be unique to you.
-I have been using this particular culture for over 10 years and love it.
+After I had it for a while, it adapted to my home in Missouri and now California.
+It has a lot of diverse strains.
+It does this by capturing wild yeast from the air, and your culture will do the same and be unique to you and your home.
+I have been using this particular culture for over 15 years and love it.
 After a few attempts to make my own sourdough culture from scratch, I found it too sour and didn’t rise very well.
-A sourdough culture that has been aged over years has a mellow flavor and it really makes a difference when making sourdough bread.
+A sourdough culture that has been aged over years has a mellow flavor, and it really makes a difference to have a strong, long aged starter when making sourdough bread.

-You will love this culture and it works great with whole-wheat flour or most other types of flour (Except Einkorn).
+You will love this culture and it works great with white, whole-wheat flour or most other types of flour (Except Einkorn and gluten free flours).

 I offer free shipping and only ship on Monday‘s – this ensures they don’t sit in the post office for the weekend.

 Due to the nature of these live cultures, we cannot accept any returns.
 Please know that all sales are final.